chriswhong/checkbooknyc-proxy-api/README.md

 *In Checkbook NYC, `capital_project_code` is a concatenation of the managing agency code + projectid + cost code*, so we should be able to find a match by searching for `846P-405JVBC305`.
 As of 8/25/16 this combination does not yield any results in checkbook NYC, but I learned from trial and error that it is doing a 'startswith' search, and you can pass in just the managing agency code + projectid and get all partial matches.

+This proxy API converts the XML response into a nice JSON array, and gives you back a status and message for good measure.
 For the juniper bocce court example, the JSON response looks like this:

 ```
 {